 Why you might want the Chase Freedom Unlimited Card

 Even for those who don’t have any other Chase cards, the Chase Freedom Unlimited can still be a fantastic addition to your wallet due to its impressive cash back rewards, attractive welcome bonus and decent introductory 0% APR offer.

 Earn cash back on general purchases and bonus categories

-With its recent refresh, the Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and on drugstore purchases, and an additional 1.5% in each category for the first year, on up to $20,000 worth of purchases.
+The Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and on drugstore purchases, and an additional 1.5% in each category for the first year, on up to $20,000 worth of purchases.
 Through March 2025, you’ll also earn 5% cash back on Lyft purchases.

 Excellent sign-up bonus

 The Chase Freedom Unlimited card comes with a unique introductory offer, allowing new cardholders to earn an additional 1.5% cash back on all purchases (up to $20,000) in the first year.
 If you meet the $20,000 spending limit, this offer is valued at $300.
 The card’s previous offer provided new cardholders the chance to earn a $200 sign-up bonus for spending $500 in the first three months of card membership.
 As you can see, this new introductory offer is aimed more at cardholders who spend substantially in the first year and ultimately rewards more.